-Congratulations!
+Congratulations on your decision to join the Chi Phi Fraternity!
 You are about to embark on a lifelong journey of membership into the oldest and one of the most venerated College fraternities in America.
 This journey will be filled with numerous lifelong friendships, experiences, and opportunities.